Imperial Business Analytics held a virtual awards ceremony on 13 July to honour the work of its Data Spark students

 The Data Spark placement scheme uncovers fresh insights into data while providing an opportunity for top students to apply the methodology and skills they have developed to real-world business problems, with the help of academic mentors.

-Students who took part in this year’s Data Spark programme attended along with the organisers of the scheme, academic mentors from Imperial College Business School and Imperial College London, as well as representatives from Data Spark corporate partners, including KPMG, DLA Piper and KPMG’s client, a global oil and gas company.
+Students who took part in this year’s Data Spark programme attended along with the organisers of the scheme, academic mentors from Imperial College Business School and Imperial College London, as well as representatives from Data Spark corporate partners, including KPMG, DLA Piper and KPMG’s client, a global energy company.

 I really enjoyed the chance to hear about the other projects the students had done and just to take time to recognise their achievements